 (Note) USA Hockey is committed to providing a safe and fair environment for all participants.
 While the vast majority of players participate within the rules and respect the game and their opponents, USA Hockey recognizes the need to hold those players and coaches deemed to be repeat offenders accountable for their actions.
-Beginning with the 2014-15 playing season, the Progressive Suspensions rule will take affect nationally.

 (a) Any player who receives their third major penalty during the same season for any combination of aggressive infractions listed below shall receive an additional three-game suspension.
 For any player who receives their fourth major penalty in this category, the player shall receive an additional five-game suspension.
 Any player who receives their fifth major penalty in this category during the same season shall be suspended until a hearing is conducted by the proper authorities (USA Hockey Affiliate).
 These designated game suspensions shall be in addition to any other suspensions imposed through the official playing rules.
 The aggressive infractions that fit into this category are: